 Jonathan Lavine is Managing Partner and Chief Investment Officer of Sankaty Advisors, one of the world’s leading credit specialists and an independently-managed affiliate of Bain Capital, LLC.
 He attended and earned degrees from both Columbia College and Harvard Business School.
 It was at Harvard Business School that Jonathan met his wife, Jeannie, and, Bill McClement, a mutual friend that introduced the pair to City Year before they were married.
 Jonathan and Jeannie have since been involved with City Year for more than 20 years.
 In 2013, Jonathan Lavine was named the Chair of the National Board of Trustees.
-In addition, he chairs City Year's 25th Anniversary Campaign.
 He proudly spends much of his spare time working for philanthropic causes.
+In addition, he chaired City Year's 25th Anniversary Campaign and has been a guest speaker for City Year’s Summer Academy and several City Year annual galas, including Boston and New York.
 Jonathan and Jeannie Lavines’ commitment has been essential to City Year’s growth and evolution over the past two decades.

 Jonathan Lavine Highlights